-We seek to build a Culture of Health by fostering thriving communities, healthy children, quality care, and affordable coverage.
-Through this collection we aim to provide policymakers, congressional staffers and administration officials with evidence based non-partisan material that clearly explains health policy issues.
+We seek to build a Culture of Health by fostering thriving communities, healthy children, quality care, and affordable health care coverage.
+Through these issue briefs, we aim to provide policymakers, congressional staffers, and administration officials with evidence based non-partisan material that clearly explains health policy issues.

 Latest Health Policy Briefs

 Chronic absenteeism is a critical national problem that puts 6.5 million schoolchildren at risk.
 This policy brief takes a close look at the reasons behind chronic absenteeism, its adverse impact on health and life outcomes, and potential solutions.

 Childhood obesity rate has leveled off with some cities and states reporting recent declines in their rates, thanks to far-reaching changes in food and physical activity.